kin-labs/rewards-engine/improvement-proposals/kik_kre_3_0.md

 *- The user/developer are paid Kin at a rate at most 3x the market rate (i.e. a user can earn the developer at most $0.03 worth of Kin for an ad generating $0.01 of revenue, and a user buying $1.00 worth of kin cannot receive more than $3.00 worth of Kin).*

 ### Option ii.
-Active User Wallet Balances
+Active User Balances

 The KRE payout logic would be replaced with the following simple logic:
 ```
 On a given day, payout for app i will be:

-Payout_i = (AUWB_i / sum for all apps j (AUWB_j)) * KRE_total
+Payout_i = (AUB_i / AUB_total) * KRE_total

 Where:
-AUWB_i = min(Sum of user balances over all MAS in app i, 100000*number of MAS in app i)
+AUB_i = min(Sum of user balances over all MAS in app i, 100000*number of MAS in app i)
+AUB_total = Sum for all apps j (AUB_j)

-A user is an MAS in app i if their last spend transaction in a KRE-app occurred in app i and was in the last 30 days.
+A user is an MAS in app i if they have spent Kin in app i and was in the last 30 days.
 The monopoly clause from the current KRE would still apply.
 ```

 While Option i. addresses some of the core challenges of the KRE, it is still very complex making it difficult for developers to participate effectively and for operators to execute payouts.
-Active User Wallet Balances removes all of this complexity, turning the KRE into a simple and compelling game to play.
+Active User Balances removes all of this complexity, turning the KRE into a simple and compelling game to play.

 Fundamentally, the purpose of the KRE is to reward developers based on their contributions to the growth of the Kin Economy.
-If we define the Kin Economy as Kin used by individual users in the ecosystem, then Active User Wallet Balances is the simplest way to measure each developer's contribution to the total economy.
+If we define the Kin Economy as Kin used by individual users in the ecosystem, then Active User Balances is the simplest way to measure each developer's contribution to the total economy.

 We understand that this implementation is a significant divergence from previous KRE implementations that rewarded specific user behaviour.
 In our assessment, rewards based on specific user behaviours have led to the increased complexity of the KRE and increased vectors of gameability.
 KRE 2.0 incentivizes a variety of use cases.
 Many of these, like Kin Ads, are productive in driving positive demand for Kin on the open market.
 However, there are also many use cases that do not drive demand for Kin and are therefore a net negative on the value of Kin.
 This is not the product of any bad actors in the ecosystem, but is instead a function of the current incentive structure.